 Biden to allow eviction moratorium to expire Saturday

-BOSTON (AP) — The Biden administration announced Thursday it will allow a nationwide ban on evictions to expire Saturday, arguing that its hands are tied after the Supreme Court signaled it would only be extended until the end of the month.
+BOSTON (AP) — The Biden administration announced Thursday it will allow a nationwide ban on evictions to expire Saturday, arguing that its hands are tied after the Supreme Court signaled the moratorium would only be extended until the end of the month.

-The White House said President Joe Biden would have liked to extend the federal eviction moratorium due to spread of the highly contagious delta variant.
+The White House said President Joe Biden would have liked to extend the federal eviction moratorium due to spread of the highly contagious delta variant of the coronavirus.
 Instead, Biden called on “Congress to extend the eviction moratorium to protect such vulnerable renters and their families without delay.”

-The moratorium was put in place last September by the Centers for Disease Control and Prevention.

 “Given the recent spread of the delta variant, including among those Americans both most likely to face evictions and lacking vaccinations, President Biden would have strongly supported a decision by the CDC to further extend this eviction moratorium to protect renters at this moment of heightened vulnerability,” the White House said in a statement.
 “Unfortunately, the Supreme Court has made clear that this option is no longer available.”